How to communicate less STRESSfully with people living with dementia

 Here are some tips that can help reduce stress for caregivers and their loved ones.
 These pointers should ease some of the tensions that can arise by helping you understand why the brains of people with these disorders make them do some things they do.
 Some of these tips may seem intuitive, but others go against what many of us are inclined to do.

-We have other blogs and materials that offer briefer lists of suggestions for communicating with people living with forms of dementia, but this is a deeper dive, aimed at helping new caregivers and others to better understand what’s happening in the minds of those with dementia.
+We have other blogs and materials that offer briefer lists of suggestions for communicating with people living with forms of dementia, but this is a deeper dive aimed at helping new caregivers and others to understand better what’s happening in the minds of those with dementia.
 These tips are based on recommendations from Shannon Braun, director of ERS’ Center for Memory Support and Inclusion, the Alzheimer’s Association, and others.

 Some very important things to do